 Samer Issa, a taxi driver, said he had "fulfilled his national duty" by casting his vote.

 "Now, it's up to the winners to fulfil their promises," the 58-year-old added.

-Last month, the domestic opposition tolerated by the regime called for a widespread boycott, accusing the government of using the vote to gain leverage in the peace talks.
+The domestic opposition which is tolerated in Damascus last month called for a widespread boycott, accusing the government of using the vote to gain leverage in peace talks.

-The High Negotiations Committee, the main opposition body involved in the negotiations, has branded the election “illegitimate”.
+The High Negotiations Committee, the main opposition body involved in the talks, has branded the election "illegitimate".

-Walls across Damascus were covered with campaign posters.
+Walls across the capital Damascus were covered with campaign posters.